gianmillare/Learning-Log/README.md

 This Django-centered project is from Eric Matthes project-based programming book titled "Python Crash Course", and will be crucial to my career as a software developer.
 Up until now, I've had the capabilities to perform data analysis and create small applications, but haven't had a platform to display them (except GitHub of course).
 This project is the perfect gateway to learn how to build web applications to host my projects.

 I've had some experience with Django and application building.
 However, not to the extent where I can truly call myself proficient with the Django Python Library.
-This project's sole purpose is to (hopefully) increase my skill level with Django and python Programming from Intermediate to Advance.
+This project's sole purpose is to (hopefully) increase my skill level with Django and Python programming from Intermediate to Advance.

 -----------------------------------------------------------------------------------------------------------------------